 Inside-Out VR Tracking

-Inside-out tracking takes place completely inside your VR headset.
-Cameras installed facing outward from the headset keep track of your position and movement in real-time.
+Inside-out tracking is entirely self-contained within your VR headset.
+Cameras installed facing outward from the headset keep track of your position and movement in real time.

 - You can use your VR headset wherever you want